-4.22 Server options
+4.25 Server options

-Each interpreter accepts an implicit options value, which contains configuration values for:
+Each interpreter accepts an implicit options value, which contains configuration including:

-- how to create a file (when receiving a response that is mapped to a file, or when reading a file-mapped multipart part) - how to handle decode failures (see also error handling) - · debug-logging of request handling
+- how to create a file (when receiving a response that is mapped to a file, or when reading a file-mapped multipart part) - if, and how to handle exceptions (see error handling) - if, and how to log requests (see loggin & debugging) - how to handle decode failures (see error handling) - additional user-provided interceptors

-To customise the server options, define an implicit value, which will be visible when converting an endpoint or multiple endpoints to a route/routes.
+To use custom server options, define an implicit value, which will be in scope when converting endpoints to the target route representation.
 For example, for AkkaHttpServerOptions:

-''' import sttp.tapir.server.akkahttp.AkkaHttpServerOptions implicit val customServerOptions: AkkaHttpServerOptions = AkkaHttpServerOptions.default.copy(decodeFailureHandler = ???) '''
+''' import sttp.tapir.server.akkahttp.AkkaHttpServerOptions implicit val customServerOptions: AkkaHttpServerOptions = AkkaHttpServerOptions.customInterceptors(decodeFailureHandler = ???) '''